 The modern Olympic Games began in Athens in 1896 when fourteen nations competed in forty-three events in nine sports.
 Only men competed in the first games.
 It was four years later when women were allowed to compete in a small number of events.

 There was no Limerick participant in the first games.
 Prior to 1924 Ireland did not compete as an independent country so participants competed under the flags of other countries, with the majority competing for Great Britain.
-Even after Ireland held a flag at the games many Limerick born competitors still chose to participate for their adopted counties.
+Even after Ireland held a flag at the games many Limerick-born competitors still chose to participate with their adopted counties.

 John Flanagan (1873-1938), born in Kilbreedy, represented America in the 1900 Olympics in Paris, winning gold in the hammer throw for this and the following two Olympic games.
 This accomplishment included setting two new world records; first in the 1904 St Louis games, a record he broke four years later in 1908 London.